 When we first came back I taught at the University of NSW but now I write full-time.
-I've written more than thirty books and I've also taught occasional courses in creative writing and I've visited lots of schools to talk about my work.
+I've written more than forty books and I've also taught occasional courses in creative writing and I've visited lots of schools to talk about my work.

 I write picture books, novels for young kids and also novels for slightly older readers.
 I've written three books about writing and also a small amount of writing for television: Bananas in Pyjamas and Magic Mountain.

 The writer's life is pretty good.
 It's a job where you work for yourself, in your daggy track suit, at times that suit you.
 What more could you ask for?